digris/doc-openbroadcast-platform/source/application/upload/index.rst

 File info card
 ==============

-While a file is uploaded, it is processed to extract the music information/metadata stored in it (i.e., ID3 container for mp3 files or Vorbis for Flac files).

-Besides, the system also generates an audio fingerprint for the file.
-The information will help to:

-* Manage and discover duplicates in the library.
-* Find matches on Musicbrainz, an open music encyclopedia that collects music metadata and makes it available to the public.

-The 'info card' (blue) displays the information associated with each uploaded file.
+The 'info card' displays various information associated with each uploaded file.

 .. figure:: img/upload-media-card-list.png

-The card's appearance will vary depending on the processing result, below the most common one, which alerts that mandatory information is missing.
+The card's appearance will vary depending on the processing result (more information is available :ref:`here <upload-new-upload-upload-file>`),

+Below the most common one, which alerts that information about the recording is missing (yellow fields).

 .. figure:: img/upload-media-card-overview.png

 It is composed of the following elements: